madmonyotam/mockingG/README.md

     }
 }

-types.addTypes(nameTypes);
+types.addTypes(newTypes);

 ```

 ### coming soon

-- create schemes with ui
+- create schemes with a great ui program on port 5588
-- see your schemes on the ui
+- see your schemes as well
-- see your new types on ui
+- see all types, inclues yours, on the program

 - please check the library after 1.1.2020.
 - thanks for your patience :)